rezabekf/cfn-vfx-deadline/docs/02-DeploymentParameters/README.md

 | pDeadlineUserPassword                | `Requires input`  | Password for deadlineuser account used for RDP connection.                                                                                                                 |

-Once you happy with the parameter values and required input parameters are filled in, you can create stack.
+Once you are happy with the parameter values and required input parameters are filled in, you can create stack.

 In the next step, we will set up [AWS Client VPN](../../docs/03-SetupAWSClientVPN/README.md) to connect to Deadline Workstation via RDP.